AGTGreg/AppBlocks/README.md

 A key concept in AppBlocks, is to cover the most common use cases of a front-end micro app.
 One of those use cases is to be able to make requests.

-AppBlocks makes use of the awesome [Axios](https://github.com/axios/axios) to do that.
+AppBlocks makes use of the awesome [Axios](https://github.com/axios/axios) library to do that.
 AppBlocks exposes the Axios API and takes care of the state and data management of our micro apps.

+!> Axios is not included by default so you have to include it if you want to use the request feature.

 ### Usage